WISR currently offers several options for adult learners who do not wish to pursue an academic degree.

 who wish personalized assistance from WISR’s highly capable and experienced faculty.
 Most WISR faculty members combine years’ of experience in facilitating creative, personalized, community-based learning “the WISR way” with the conventional expertise gained in earning graduate degrees from such well-known institutions as the University of Califoria California at Berkeley and New York University.
 In particular,

-WISR faculty are available to instruct, guide, coach and support learners who are:
+WISR faculty are available to instruct, guide, coach and support learners who are interested in learning that is within the scope of the content and learning methods of WISR’s degree programs:

 - working on books, articles, theses or dissertations;